Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 At leading power the rapidity anomalous dimension of $T_{(0,0)}$ is calculated from the renormalization constant in \eqn{eq:T_0_cterm}, which gives

 The leading-power operator $T_{(0,0)}$ thus obeys the RRG equation

-similar to the results in \cite{Inglis:2020rpi}, and with all the complications of running and scale-setting of vector distributions described in \cite{Ebert:2016gcn}.
+similar to the results in \cite{Inglis:2020rpi}, and with all the complications of running and scale setting of vector distributions described in \cite{Ebert:2016gcn}.
 Symmetrically, this RRG equation begins in the scheme $\nunnb=q_T$ where the logarithms of $T_{(0,0)}$ are minimized, and runs up to the scheme $\nunnb=q_L$ which, as we have argued, reproduces the QCD result.

 At subleading power, the rapidity mixing of each $T_{(i,j)}$ with the leading order $T_{(0,0)}$ may easily be read off from Eqs. (\ref{eq:off_diagonal_counterterms1a})--(\ref{eq:off_diagonal_counterterms2}):